mahuatai/mahuatai/README.md

 - 👋 Hi, I’m Mahua
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python Project
-- 📫 How to reach me ...
+- 📫 How to reach me mahuatai

 <!---
 mahuatai/mahuatai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.